ScarletsFiction/ScarletsFrame/README.md

   </span>
 </sf-m>
 ```

+If you want the framework to parse any custom element (element tag with dashes `-`) you need to add `sf-parse` to the element attribute.

 ## Views and Model data binding
 Every element that built from a template will have one-way data binding.
 Even it's defined in attributes or innerHTML.
 To deactivate the feature you need to specify `sf-bind-ignore` on the parent attributes.